The San Francisco Public Press wants you to know two things: the truth behind the major problems afflicting the Bay […more…]

 The mission of the San Francisco Public Press is to enrich civic life in San Francisco by delivering public-interest journalism to broad and diverse audiences through print and interactive media not supported by advertising.

 We know you care about where your money goes and how it is used.
 Connect with this organization’s leadership in order to begin to build this important relationship.
 Your email will be sent directly to this organization’s Director of Development and/or Executive Director.

-With the additional funds, the Public Press plans to hire more staff to report on the region’s burning issues, including environmental protection, housing affordability, public health, transportation safety, homeless services, digital privacy, and immigration.
+With these funds, the Public Press plans to hire more staff to report on the region’s most pressing concerns, including government transparency, housing affordability, homelessness, public health and environmental equity, sea level rise, transportation safety and elections.